 SECTION 4.
 Teachers Retirement System.
-As prescribed by Statute, all teachers at AFIA shall be members of the Kansas City Public School Retirement System and subject to its requirements.
+As prescribed by Statute, all teachers at Academy for Integrated Arts shall be members of the Kansas City Public School Retirement System and subject to its requirements.
 The Board shall expend for teacher retirement and compensation for instructional staff an amount that reflects the requirements as outlined in Missouri State Statute and Department of Elementary and Secondary Education regulation